How do I get my book into bookshops

 Independent bookshops are more than just a place to buy a book; they are constantly evolving.
 Indie bookshops can be community hotspots—supporting the local community, creating publishing programs, publishing and selling their own unique content, and hosting author events.
 When pitching your book to an indie bookseller, ask how your book tie into supporting the bookshop and the community.

 Before you approach a bookshop owner, research his or her background.
 We cannot tell you how often we are approached by people who clearly know nothing about us.
 At best it’s lazy, at worst, it’s lazy!
 Find out about the shop’s customers and the types of books the shop typically promotes and sells.
 Take a look at the shop’s social media accounts and see what kinds of author events they typically host or are involved with.
 When you meet with the owner, use this information in your pitch.
 If they have a certain type of customer that will be interested in your book, mention it.
+Ideally booksellers would like to be emailed.
+It gives us time to think about your proposal; it gives us time to chat to our colleagues, and it gives the opportunity to deal with the request within our normal day.

 Know the shop's demographic.